-I am an assistant professor in the School of Informatics, Computing, and Engineering, a faculty fellow of the Rob Kling Center for Social Informatics, and an affiliate faculty in Cognitive Science at Indiana University Bloomington.
-At IUB, I count myself lucky to be one of the troublemakers in the Human Computer Interaction Design (HCI/d) group.
+I am an associate professor in the School of Informatics, Computing, and Engineering, a faculty fellow of the Rob Kling Center for Social Informatics, and an affiliate faculty in Cognitive Science at Indiana University Bloomington.
+At IUB, I count myself lucky to be one of the troublemakers in the Human Computer Interaction Design (HCI/d) group and a founding member of the Center for Critical and Humanistic Computing.
 I am also an affiliated faculty member in the Institute of Software Research at the University of California, Irvine.
 Before, I did a postdoc at University College Dublin, and my PhD at the University of California, Irvine.

 I direct the Authentic User Experience Lab (AUX Lab) where we integrate empirical and humanistic methods in HCI to study and design with subcultures.
 By amplifying and predicting societal concerns and innovations, my research on subcultures envisions designs for members of marginalized and mainstream cultures.
 With my collaborators, I’ve studied a wide range of “users”, including corporate nomadic workers, knowledge management practitioners, hardcore video gamers, hunters, minimalists, and Irish traditional musicians.

 My academic interests lie in human–computer interaction (HCI), computer–supported cooperative work (CSCW), the humanities, ubiquitous computing, organizational/management science, and science & technology studies (STS).